Many would agree that Blackpool in

 friends I am able to appear on stage at each convention, without them

-it would be very difficult.
+it would be very difficult

-Caroline Stewart writes…
+GFS Chair Caroline Stewart writes…